hemantsarthak/WP-Rocket-Assignment/README.md

  ```
  > **Note:** If you place it in a different location then root, you need to edit the path in require( 'wp-load.php' ); above to match its location.

-Set up to run when your site have the lowest amount of visitors based or any time you desire.
+Set up to run when your site have the lowest amount of visitors or any time you desire.

 You can use the tool [Crontab-generator](https://crontab-generator.org/) to set up timings for the cron job if you are using UNIX/SERVER based cron jobs via cPanel etc.